 The identifier's hint that this number is suspicious does not work immediately.
 Databases of unwanted contacts with scammers' numbers are not formed instantly.
 But you can check a suspicious number through Yandex.
 To do this, you need to open information about it in the call list, click "Share Contact" and select "Check in Yandex".

-Visually, the posters and hints of the automatic number identifier in the Yandex application with Alice differ from each other.
-If you see the number identifier data, the screen will indicate which application provided it (in the case of our service).
-If there is no application name, then the potential interlocutor himself indicated information about himself, which may be false.
-Also, iOS 17 adds a "Possibly" or "Maybe" mark before the poster - this will also help distinguish the attacker's inscription from the number identifier data
+Visually, the posters and hints of the automatic caller ID in the Yandex application with Alice differ from each other.
+If you see the caller ID data, the screen will indicate which application provided it (in the case of our service).
+If there is no application name, it means that the potential interlocutor himself indicated information about himself, which may be false.
+Also, iOS 17 adds a "Possibly" or "Maybe" mark before the poster - this will also help distinguish the attacker's inscription from the caller ID data

 Smartphone owners are also reminded that they should not answer suspicious calls.
-If you pick up the phone and still have a conversation, never tell the caller your passport details and confirmation codes from SMS.
+If you do pick up the phone and are still talking, never tell the caller your passport details and confirmation codes from SMS.